MSc CPsychol MBACP

-It is respectfully requested that payments are made at the end of each session either by cash or cheque.
+It is respectfully requested that payments are made at the end of each session either by cash, cheque or BACS.

 Therapy sessions are usually 50 minutes long and weekly (although in some cases half hour or fortnightly sessions may be arranged).

 I can offer short-term therapy (approx 6 - 12 weeks), long-term (which can be over a year) or open ended therapy (No fixed date for an ending is decided during the initial stages).